SergioRUcelay/Command-Interpreter/README.md

 ### Key Features
 - **Dynamic Function Invocation**: Execute functions by sending text-based commands from any interface.
 - **Parameter Validation**: Automatically verifies the number and type of parameters required by the function.
-- **Custom Type Validation**: Define custom parameter types with regex-based validation for precise control.
+- **Custom Parameter Types**: Define custom parameter types with regex-based validation for precise control.
 - **Structured Output**: Returns results in a consistent XML format for easy integration.
 - **Cross-Platform Compatibility**: Works with custom consoles, OS terminals, browsers, or any text-based interface.
 - **Lightweight and Modular**: Delivered as a DLL, easily integrated into your projects.